Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Mobile Data Augmentation

 where $\mathbf{p} \in \mathbb{R}^2$ denotes the latitude and longitude of a data point sampled from the true distribution $P(\mathbf{p})$, $\theta$ is the model parameterization, and $f(\mathbf{p}\mid \theta)$ is the modeled density.
 In practice, we approximate the expectation via \ac{ERM} over a training set $\mathcal{D}=\{\mathbf{p}_i\}_{i=1}^m$, yielding the empirical loss

 and optimize $\theta^* = \argmin_{\theta} \mathcal{L}(\theta)$.

 Specifically, we adopt \ac{KDE}, a non-parametric technique, motivated by its simplicity, interpretability, and suitability for modeling the spatial distribution of users.
+Unlike black-box generative models, \ac{KDE} offers a transparent decision mechanism where the estimated density is directly traceable to the proximity of specific training examples.
 In Sec.~\ref{sec:abl_spatial}, we further validate this choice by comparing performance using the multivariate \ac{KS} test against parametric baselines such as \acp{GAN}, \acp{NF}, and \acp{GMM}.
 Specifically, \ac{KDE} estimates the underlying \ac{PDF} by placing a kernel $K(\mathbf{p} - \mathbf{p}_i, h)$ centered at each training point $\mathbf{p}_i \in \mathcal{D}$, with $h$ representing the kernel bandwidth.
 This yields an interpretable \ac{PDF} estimate $f(\mathbf{p}, \mathcal{D}, h): \mathbb{R}^2 \rightarrow \mathbb{R}^+$, constructed directly from the empirical data, capturing multi-modal structures inherent in the distribution \cite{kde}.
 Formally, the \ac{KDE} is defined as

 where the kernel is given by the Gaussian function:

 Here, $\mathbf{p}$ is the evaluation point, and the model parameters $\theta$ correspond to the training data points $\mathcal{D}$.